 Used in tandem with screws, nails or other fasteners, construction adhesive will drastically increase the strength of your creations, a worthwhile upgrade for next to no effort.

-Make sure you have a few tubes that are unopened and ready-to-use for emergencies, and also keep an eye on their expiration date if it has one.
+Make sure you have a few tubes that are unopened and ready-to-use for emergencies, and also keep an eye on their expiration date if they have one.

 This stuff does not last forever sitting on a shelf, and also goes bad pretty quickly after it has been opened, no matter how you might try to seal it.